 Happy New Year.
 Wow, and what a year it has been.
 I recorded this bonus episode because I’m thrilled to report that, as predicted in episode 182, FBI Retired Case File Review surpassed 3 million downloads earlier this week.
 Woo hoo!
 I know there are shows where each episode has 3 million downloads, but among the independent shows where the host still does all the production things, we’re doing good and, if you don’t mind me saying so, I’m super proud of my accomplishments.
-(UPDATE: As of 11/30/2022, FBI Retired Case File Review is closing in on nearly 8 million downloads.
+(UPDATE: By the end of 2023, FBI Retired Case File Review will have surpassed 10 million downloads.
 Thank you for listening!)

 In this episode of FBI Retired Case File Review, I’ve uploaded Chapter 1 – FBI PROFILERS HUNT SERIAL KILLERS and Chapter 2 – THE FBI DOESN’T PLAY WELL WITH OTHERS from the FBI Myths and Misconceptions: A Manual for Armchair Detectives audiobook, 33 minutes.
 I skipped the introductory chapter about my mission because well… you already know me.
 But I want to tell you about my Film and Fiction review and rating system.
 Basically, I watched a TV show or movie featuring FBI characters and wrote whether it made me want to take my shoe off and throw it at the screen.
 Nonfiction, the book resulted directly from me producing this podcast.
 In it, I debunk twenty clichés and misconceptions about the FBI, by presenting quotes from retired agents who have been guests on the show, along with educational excerpts from the FBI website, and reviews of popular films and fiction featuring FBI agent characters.